 - Primarily sold as canned tuna and labeled as ‘light’ tuna.

-- Almost all of the U.S. catch comes from the Pacific Ocean around Hawaii.
+- Almost all of the global harvest of Pacific skipjack tuna comes from the Western and Central Pacific Ocean.

 - The majority of fresh and frozen skipjack tuna sold in the U.S. is imported from Mexico, South Korea and Ecuador.